International Space Station

 - service module with its own life support and habitation systems

-- science power platform that supplies about 20 kilowatts of electrical power
+- science power platform that supplies about 20 kW of electrical power

 - logistics transport using Progress vehicles and Soyuz spacecraft crew rotation